 Funding Request: $5,000

-Attachments: The letter of request, itemized operating budget, program budget (if required), and your organization's 501(c)3 determination letter will need to be uploaded as attachments.
-Valid file extensions for the letter or request are: docx and txt.
-The budget/s and determination letter must be uploaded as a PDF.
+Attachments: The letter of request, most recent 990, program budget (if required), and 501(c)3 determination letter will need to be uploaded as .PDF attachments.

 Click the Application Portal button at the bottom of the page to access our Application Portal.
 The Application Portal can be used to create an application, check status updates for existing requests, update contact information, submit reports, and view past applications.
-New users will be prompted to sign-up and create an Organization Profile.
-All aspects and features of the portal are connected back to your Organization Profile.
+New users will be prompted to sign-up and create an Organization Profile for their organization.
+All aspects and features of the portal are connected back to this Organization Profile.

 Once your Organization Profile is created you will be able to begin work on your application.
 Work on your application will be saved automatically every five minutes.
 You may also save your work manually.
 Be aware you will not be prompted to complete your request in the event it remains incomplete as the deadline date approaches.
 Once submitted you will not be able to make changes to your application.
 Please ensure the information and attachments you've included are correct and accurate before submitting.
 Due to the volume of requests we receive, we will not be able to contact organizations to request corrections.
 Once your application is completed and submitted, you will receive an automated email confirming your application has been received.